 Game Development Workshop – Students are introduced to the fundamentals of creating a playable digital game from start to finish.
 This will include an introduction to the basics of programming, working with engines and tools, organizing a complex creative technical project, as well as collaboration and creative teamwork.

-Interview with Game Center Director, Frank Lantz
+Interview with Game Center Professor, Frank Lantz

 Games were once considered just a form of entertainment but there’s more to games.
 How have games evolved to the art form they are today?